OpenAcademyChefs/prometheus-chef/README.md

 Requirements
 ------------

-Note that if you want to use docker it requires your that your kernel version is at least 3.8.
+Note that docker  requires that your kernel version is at least 3.8.
 This cookbook doesn't update your kernel.
+When using Debian based OS you probably want to run apt-get update first.

 Supported platforms
   - Ubuntu 14.04